Book Review: Murder at the PTA (Maya and Sandra Mystery, #1) by Lee Hollis

 Book Reviews 2021

-And, as always, if you have read one of these books, we'd love to hear what you thought of the book as well, so don't forget to comment on the blog post.
+And, as always, if you’ve read any of these books, we’d love to hear what you thought.
+Your opinions and perspectives make the book-loving community even richer, so don’t forget to leave a comment on the blog post and share your thoughts, favorite moments, and personal recommendations with fellow readers.

 - The Running Bibliophile -